-The skies are sunny and hot weather is here, which can mean only one thing: The season for summer drinks is upon us.
+The skies are sunny and hot weather is here, which can mean only one thing: patio drinks!

 From happy-hour pints to quiet nightcaps, on the street, in the back or on the roof — soak in the season by sitting down for a cold one on a hot summer eve (or day, we don't judge).
 Check out our guide to the best spots to booze outdoors in Toronto's east end.